Skip to content

 Offline or long-lived runners

 A runner without access to codecharter.tools cannot renew.
-Give it a full codecharter.license from the portal instead (download it, then place it on one of the search paths or point CODECHARTER_LICENSE at it).
-Because a full license carries a far-off expiry, it stays well above the refresh threshold and the API-key path is never entered.
-The CLI decides purely on remaining validity, not on how the license was obtained.
+Give it a full codecharter.license from the portal instead: the Downloads page has a Download codecharter.license button that serves just the token as a file.
+Place it on one of the search paths or point CODECHARTER_LICENSE at it.
+The CLI decides purely on remaining validity, not on how the license was obtained: as long as the file has more than one hour of validity left, the API-key path is never entered.

 What is validated

-At startup of every gated subcommand (analyze, validate, init, lsp) the CLI performs the following checks:
+At startup of every gated subcommand (analyze, validate, init, lsp, docs, test, restore, update, verify, push, mcp install, and the mcp server itself) the CLI performs the following checks:

 • The file can be read.